 However, one study showed that testosterone preferred binding to magnesium rather than SHBG, thus preserving free levels of testosterone, and hence its anabolic (building) effects, too.
-In another study, 30 males, aged 18-22 (both sedentary and active), received 10mg/kg magnesium for four weeks and it elevated their free and total testosterone values.
+In another study, 30 males, aged 18-22 (both sedentary and active), received 10mg/kg of magnesium for four weeks and it elevated their free and total testosterone values.

 Suggested Intake: If you were to copy the amounts used in the above study, you’d take 10 mg of magnesium per kg body weight, so a 100 kg person (about 220 pounds) would take one gram daily.
 That may be excessive to many individuals, especially those just beginning to take a magnesium supplement.
 Better to use more standard doses.
-The RDA is about 420 mg.
-A day for an adult male, so to enhance testosterone production, experiment with 750 mg.
-A day for a few weeks and see how you feel.
+The RDA is about 420 mg a day for an adult male, so to enhance testosterone production, experiment with 750 mg a day for a few weeks and see how you feel.

 The Best Food Sources of Magnesium: